Philanthropy News at Bradley Hospital

 Ely Pelleccione shared their highly personal story, including moments that would give anyone pause.
 “But I’m okay,” they said.
 “I'm not perfect by any means, and I know I'll never be "cured" but [since coming to Bradley] I'm able to deal with things in a much healthier way.
 I can face life knowing that I've got my issues under control, and I don't need to hide away from the world anymore.”
 With a smile, they added, “Even if I still do that sometimes, but some things will never change.”

 Before presenting the slates for fiscal year 2022, Vice-Chair Carol Peterson was presented with a framed illustration of Bradley Hospital drawn by Francois Luks, MD, pediatric surgeon-in-chief and division chief of pediatric surgery at Hasbro Children’s Hospital, in acknowledgement of her contribution to the now completed Every Child, Every Day Campaign shared with Hasbro.
 The Officers and Trustees of the Bradley Hospital Foundation were all re-elected to a one-year term, with the exceptions of Jozy Mainelli and Angela Anderson, MD, who both resigned their positions.
 Ms. Mainelli will continue on as a member of the Lifespan School Solutions (Bradley Schools) board and as a member of the Board of Governors.
 First time appointees to the Board of Governors are Jennifer (Leigh) Kinder, and Mamie Wakefield.

-A complete list of Bradley Hospital Foundation Trustees and Governors can be found here.
+See a complete list of Bradley Hospital Foundation Trustees and Governors.

 We are deeply grateful to all of our Trustees and Governors for their unwavering commitment to the success of the Bradley Hospital Foundation’s mission to support the work of our beloved hospital and look forward to working with such dedicated community leaders for years to come.